umigv/nav-onboarding-2024/README.md

 ### Mac Instructions
 - Download and run the installer found in the folder at the following link: https://drive.google.com/drive/u/1/folders/17qI6loxY2wwvchc0UcinaLhVEvrYvMe1
-- Download and unzip the virtual machine found in the folder at the following link: TODO: insert link here
+- Download and unzip the virtual machine found in the folder at the following link: https://drive.google.com/drive/u/1/folders/1AtrTcFdAR8XJhJ1agBp9nuoueDqO_DnV
 - Launch the VMware Fusion Pro application
 - When prompted for a license key, select "I want to license VMware Fusion 13 Pro for Personal Use"
 - In the upper menu, select File->Open and Run, and select the virtual machine you downloaded